Aknotofknots/Webbapplikationsutveckling-slutprojekt/README.md

 ****
 ### Things i could've done better
 If I could've found a more suitable API for finding artist related news I would have used that instead of the Webhose API.
-Eventhough it has many filtersettings i couldn't get it to filter enough to just find artist news.
+Eventhough it has many filter settings i couldn't get it to filter enough to just find artist news.

 I also could've handled the response from the Webhose API better so that if you just searched for something totally unrelated, an error message would be displayed to the user.